-Nestled in the northeast of Lebanon, Hermel is brimming with fascinating sites making it an exciting destination for adventure seekers.
+located at the extreme northern part of the Bekaa Governorate,145 kilometers from Beirut, Hermel is a town that’s brimming with fascinating sites, making it an exciting destination for adventure seekers.

-From Beirut, take the Beirut-Damascus International Highway towards Zahle.
+To recach Hermel from Beirut, take the Beirut-Damascus International Highway towards Zahle.
 Once in Zahle, take the Baalbeck Road, then the Ras Baalbeck-Hermel Road.
-The journey to Hermel takes around three hours by car.
+Alternatively, Hermel can be reached from The journey to Hermel takes around three hours by car.

 What to Do

 Hermel’s mysterious pyramid, the Qamoua is visible from afar.
 It serves to announce your arrival to the town, just as it did centuries ago.
 The pyramid sits on top of a hill, six kilometers south of Hermel.
 There are several accounts regarding Qamoua’s origins.
 Some believe that the site dates back to the first or second century BC due to similarities with architecture of tower tombs of the late Seleucid era that can be found in Palmyra, Syria.
 Another theory suggests that the edifice was likely a monument dedicated to the hunting prowess of a member of the Syrian royal family from the first century BC.

 Measuring 20 to 27 meters in height, the pyramid comprises five parts.
 The base has three steps made of black basalt.
 A relief on the north side of the structure depicts two deer, possibly caught in a hunting trap.
 On the east side is a carved image of a boar being attacked by dogs and speared.
 The south side of the pyramid is badly damaged but contains an image that’s considered to be a bear.
 The relief on the west side shows two wolves attacking a bull.